An evening attempting to hit the clubs in Miami proves conclusively that I’m not part of the South Beach party scene

 The velvet rope should have been the warning sign for me to turn and run the other way.
 I am not a velvet rope kind of person.
 I’m a dive bar kind of person.
 I generally don’t even go anywhere there’s a cover charge.

 But I’m in South Beach, Miami, one of the clubbing and partying capitals of the U.S., so I feel obligated to give it a shot.
-Many South Beach hotels offer packages that include discounts and special privileges at the nearby clubs, because that’s what a lot of people come here for.
+Many South Beach hotels offer packages that include discounts and special privileges at the nearby clubs, because that’s what a lot of people come here for: the South Beach nightlife.

-So here we are, waiting in line with all the young pretty people, whose outfits probably cost more than my last vehicle.
+So here we are, waiting in line with all the young pretty people, whose outfits probably cost more than my last car.

 The first club we walk past is way too upscale and even has a sign outside detailing its dress code.
 I should mention that I’m wearing a tshirt and skinny jeans – I don’t do dress codes, either.
 Since there’s no way we’re getting in this one, we don’t bother stopping.